MarkDing/IoT-Developer-Boot-Camp-Wiki/zigbee/Zigbee-Hands-on-Forming-and-Joining.md

 </div>
 </br>

-If the serial console is opened, switch to “Serial 1” and press “Enter”.
+If the serial console is opened, switch to "Serial 1" and press "Enter".
 See Figure 4‑4.
 <div align="center">
   <img src="./images/select_Serial1_tab.png">
 </div>